 Parameter Description Active Directory user Select this check box to enable Active Directory for this user.
 Note: This option is only available when Active Directory integration is enabled for the Mitel system.
-For information about enabling AD integration, see Enabling AD Integration on a MiVoice Connect System on page 283.
+For information about enabling AD integration, see Enabling AD Integration on a MiVoice Connect System on page 285.
 Account(domain\username) Enter the domain or the username of the user.
 Show from AD Click to display parameters for the user's Active Directory account.
 Note : This option is only available when Active Directory is enabled for the user.
 Sync from AD Click to synchronize user account records with contents from the Active Directory database.
 Note : This option is only available when Active Directory is enabled for the user.
 First name Specifies the first name of a user, fax machine, conference room, or virtual user.
 Last name Specifies the last name of the user.
 Extension Specifies the user's extension.
 Note: When configuring a new user, this field populates automatically with a number based upon a local cookie that was stored the last time a new user was configured.
 Show References Click to display a list of everywhere this extension is used.

-Description Specifies the user's unique email address.
+Parameter Description Email address Specifies the user's unique email address.
 This email address can be used in only one user profile.
-Click this link to open the System Directory page, which allows you to edit the system directory details for this user.
-Specifies the username that the user types to log into the Mitel system.
+Edit System Directory record Click this link to open the System Directory page, which allows you to edit the system directory details for this user.
+Client username Specifies the username that the user types to log into the Mitel system.
 Although the system generates a default username, which consists of the first letter of the first name and the full last name of the user, the system administrator can change the user ID to any string that follows these rules: Maximum length: 100 characters Note: If Active Directory is enabled for the user, the maximum length of the Client username is 20 characters • Allowed characters: a - z, A - Z, 0 - 9, , -, ., @, \$ (underscore, dash, period, "at" symbol, dollar symbol) Note: When an administrator types values for the user's first name and last name (even before clicking Save), the system generates a default client username (often called the client user ID or just the user ID), which consists of the first letter of the first name and the complete last name.
-Select this check box if you want the user's name to be included in the auto-attendant's dial-by-name directory.
-Select this check box to remove this number from the system directory and call routing destination lists.
-For more information about private numbers, see Configuring Private Extensions on page 297.
-Select this check box to authorize a user to use a DID number.
-If a user is authorized for a DID, in the drop-down list select a DID range for the user.
+Include in System Dial by Name directory Select this check box if you want the user's name to be included in the auto-attendant's dial-by-name directory.
+Make extension private Select this check box to remove this number from the system directory and call routing destination lists.
+For more information about private numbers, see Configuring Private Extensions on page 299.
+Enable DID Select this check box to authorize a user to use a DID number.
+DID range If a user is authorized for a DID, in the drop-down list select a DID range for the user.
 Before you can specify a DID range, DID services must be configured for the desired trunk group, which is enabled by default if a DID trunk group is configured.
-Click this link to view the System Directory page, with directory details for this user.
+View System Directory for DID usage Click this link to view the System Directory page, with directory details for this user.